 Studies show that unused technology capabilities (some sales enablement platforms included!) account for over 50% of a company's technology spend.
 If the platform can’t deliver a positive ROI, don’t invest in it.
 There's no sense in wasting your operating budget on bloatware.

-4. Will Ongoing Maintenance Snags Hurt User Adoption?
+4. Will Ongoing Administration Snags Hurt User Adoption?

-Some platforms are notoriously difficult to maintain on the back-end.
-They require full teams to manage them, multiple steps to perform a simple upload, and ongoing maintenance that becomes convoluted and overcomplicated.
+Some platforms are notoriously difficult to manage, requiring a full team to manage them, multiple steps to perform a simple upload, and ongoing administration that becomes convoluted and overcomplicated.
 Eventually, this translates into falling user adoption rates.

 What to *Actually* Look for in a Sales Platform